e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ```

  If `HipparchiaGoServer` is not in this directory (perhaps it is in `Downloads` instead...), then move it here.
-Also make sure that the `hDB` is here.
+Also make sure that the `HGDBArchive` is here.
 (This really only matters for the first launch and ensuring that the command in the next step exectues properly.
-After the first launch the `hDB` folder can be deleted if you wish and the application can be moved elsewhere.)
+After the first launch the `HGDBArchive` folder can be deleted if you wish and the application can be moved elsewhere.)

 ![inst02](./gitimg/macos_posgresapp/04a_firstrun_in_folder.png)